billster45/NLP-Intuition/README.md

 </tr>
 </tbody>
 </table>
-SVD can be useful when we query this matrix, (again using cosine similarity as we did previously for TF-IDF VSM).
-Now that the title m4 has take on some information from the very similar title m3 it will rank higher in a cosine similarity query result than if we had not reduced the dimensionality with SVD.
-However, you should judge for yourself if an LSA transformation prior to cosine similarity as improved document search or document similarity.
+SVD can be useful when we query this matrix, (again using cosine similarity as we did prevsiously for TF-IDF VSM).
+Now that the title m4 has take on some information from the very similar title m3 it will rank higer in a cosine similarity query result than if we had not reduced the dimensionality with SVD.
+However, you should judge for yourself if an LSA transformation prior to cosine similarity as improved document search or document similairity.
 The usefulness will vary between corpora (collections of text documents).

 Word context - going beyond count based word embeddings - Word2vec
 ==================================================================